amanmdesai/LHCDM_tchan_Combination/README.md

 Step 1:

-Run `source install_lxplus.sh` to install all necessary packages
+Run `source installation_scripts/install_lxplus.sh` to install all necessary packages

 **Note**: Needs the user to change path for installation